Skip to Content

 • Luxor Casino

-4. Eat At Celebrity Restaurants
+4. Celebrity Restaurants

 Woman opening a door leading into Wing Lei Chinese restaurant in Wynn Hotel elaborate facade

-Wing Lei Chinese restaurant in Wynn Hotel
+Kristen at Wing Lei Chinese restaurant in Wynn Hotel

 Beer and cocktail bought a beach club bar in Las Vegas

-Buying drinks at a beach club bar in Las Vegas
+Our drinks at a beach club bar

-6. Find The Top Happy Hour Spots
+6. Happy Hour Drinks

 Happy Hour sign on the strip with discount prices listed

-Best Las Vegas Strip Happy Hours
+Best Las Vegas Strip happy hours:

-Flour + Barley – Shots, craft beers, cocktails and pizza all discounted Monday through Friday from 2.00pm – 6.00pm.
+• Flour + Barley – Shots, craft beers, cocktails and pizza all discounted Monday through Friday from 2:00pm-6:00pm.
 Located in LINQ hotel.

 The Chandelier cocktail lounge in Cosmopolitan Las Vegas